jtonic/tony_software_development_cookbook/docs_src/the_ignorant_jacoco.md

 ## Benefits

 <span style='color:magenta'>__Code simplification with lombok__
-1. less (both production and test) code
+1. less (both production and test) code,
-1. more maintainable code (because of 1.)
+1. more maintainable code,
-1. keep or improve the code coverage but with not a single additional line of unit tests.
+1. keep or improve the code coverage without a single additional line of unit tests.

 ## Steps